About DOORS absolute numbers

 As you create new objects the absolute number count value is incremented even if you choose not to save your changes to the module.
 So the next time you open the formal module and create an object the value of the absolute number will be increased to the highest count value.

 Note: Some problems have been reported where very high absolute numbers are assigned to new objects unexpectedly.
-This can be attributed to corruption of the absolute number data file or a defect corrected in the 18.104.22.168 database server release.
-To resolve issues of this type will require you contact support for repair procedures.
+This can be attributed to corruption of the absolute number data file or a defect corrected in the 126.96.36.199 database server release.
+To resolve issues of this type will require you to contact IBM Rational support and provide module data.